gednyengs/axi2sram/README.md

 - the size of the data ports

 It also:
-- supports for write byte enable signals
+- supports write byte enable signals
-- single-port SRAM interface
+- supports single-port SRAM interface

 ## Chisel Generation